quicwg/base-drafts/draft-ietf-quic-transport.md

 The endpoint SHOULD ignore all ICMP messages that are not validated or do not carry sufficient quoted packet payload to perform validation.
-Any reduction in the QUIC MPS MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.
+Any reduction in the QUIC maximum packet size MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.

 ## Considerations for Datagram Packetization Layer PMTU Discovery